josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 or a timeout of 30 seconds is reached.
 The latter case isn't supposed to usually happen (and the tasks are supposed to be extended with [waitUntil]) but I was still having issues.
-Maybe my colleagues were bouncing connections on metals in Dallas more frequently that normal, maybe my phone was disconnected when I changed tabs, or (more likely) my code was failing in odd ways.
+Maybe my colleagues were bouncing connections on metals in Dallas more frequently than normal, maybe my phone was disconnected when I changed tabs, or (more likely) my code was failing in odd ways.
 Regardless I needed a more robust solution.